Documentation

 }

-• id: the specification value ID.
+• id: Specification value ID.

-• name: the specification value name.
+• name: Specification value name.

-• locale: target translation locale.
+• locale: Target translation locale.

 _10